asharulcoding/cs4632-er-sim/cs4632-er-sim/README.md

 # CS4632 — Emergency Room Simulation (ER Sim)
+**Course:** CS 4632 W01 Fall Semester

+**Author(s):** Aashna Suthar, Ash Arul

+## Project Overview
 This project is a discrete-event simulation of an emergency room.
 The goal is to look at how patients move through the ER and how staff/resources are used when things get busy.
 We’re focusing on triage, queues, and staff schedules to see how changes in setup affect wait times and overall flow.

 ## Project Status
 Currently the basics are working:
 - Patients show up randomly (Poisson arrivals).
-- They get a severity level (using the 5-level Emergency Severity Index).
+- Each patient gets a severity level (using the 5-level Emergency Severity Index (ESI)).
-- Triage nurses, doctors, and rooms are all modeled as resources with limits.
+- Triage nurses, doctors, and rooms are treated as limited resources.
-- The simulation tracks wait times, length of stay, and how busy staff are.
+- The simulation tracks wait times, length of stay, and staff workload.
-- Results are written to a CSV file.
+- Results are saved into a CSV file.

 Still working on:
-- Adding shift scheduling (staggered shifts, surge staff, etc.).
+- Adding staff scheduling (staggered shifts, backup staff, etc.).
-- Modeling labs/imaging and adding their turnaround times.
+- Labs/imaging with their own turnaround times.
-- Graphing/visuals with matplotlib.
+- Graphs/plots with matplotlib (displaying histogram of patient wait times, line graph of utilization (%) over time, etc.).

 Planned next:
-- Fine-tuning parameters to match more realistic data.
+- Fine-tuning and adjusting parameters to match more realistic data.
-- Expanding the test cases with pytest.
+- Writing more test cases with pytest.
-- Running experiments with different staffing levels and patient loads.
+- Running experiments with different numbers of staff and patients.

 ## Models Used
 - **Queueing theory**: Patients are modeled in M/M/c style queues for triage, registration, rooms, and lab/imaging.
 Emergency cases use priority queues.